CodeURJC-DAW-2024-25/webapp14/README.md

 5. You can access the application at the following URL:

     https://appweb14.dawgis.etsii.urjc.es:8443

+    You can also test the application using the following accounts:

+    **Admin**:
+    - username: laura1@gmail.com
+    - password: Laura.53

+    **User**:
+    - username: pacoG@gmail.com
+    - password: 12345
 7. To stop the deployment execute the following command:
     ```
     docker compose down